thirumurthis/Learnings/K8s/external_secret_operator/Readme.md

  - The ExternalSecret resource of ESO is used for pull secret from target cluster
  - The PushSecret resource of ESO is used for pushing secret to the target cluster

-Use case demostrated is configure
+Use case demonstrates is configure
   - Pull the secret from the cluster kind-dev0 to kind-dev1
   - Push the secret from the cluster kind-dev1 to kind-dev0

 #### Create kind cluster

-With below commnad we can create two kind cluster
+With below command we can create two kind cluster

 ```yaml
 # file name: kind_dev0.yaml and kind_dev1.yaml (config remains same for both the clusters)